jmencinapino/equativ-custom-script/README.md

     <img src='https://cdn.provider.com/pixel.jpg?params=true' width='0' height='0'/>
 </noscript>
 ```
+### Third-Party Specific Integration

+Some vendors are commonly integrated at Equativ, and this document provides details on how to integrate some of them, as detailed below.

-### IAS Viewability Integration
+#### IAS Viewability Integration

 One notable example is the integration of **Integral Ad Science (IAS)** for additional viewability measurements.
 This setup often requires a custom implementation using the Equativ Custom Script.

 For detailed instructions and example code, please refer to the dedicated repository: [IAS Viewability Integration](https://github.com/jmencinapino/ias-viewability-integration).

+#### Double Verify Integration

+Another common third-party integration is based on **DoubleVerify (DV)**.
+The setup for this third-party measurement tool is typically intended to provide both impression and viewability measurement.

+For detailed instructions and example code, please refer to the dedicated repository: [IAS Viewability Integration](https://github.com/jmencinapino/dv-viewability-integration).
 ---
+## Disclaimer

 > [!IMPORTANT]
-> Always test third-party integrations in a controlled environment before deploying to production.
-Ensure compliance with privacy regulations (e.g., GDPR, CCPA) when handling user data.
-Additionally, confirm that the integration aligns with the [official Custom Script field documentation](https://help.smartadserver.com/s/article/Configuring-creatives#:~:text=unchecked%20by%20default.-,Custom%20script%20(for%20creatives),-You%20can%20add).
+> Third-party integrations must be tested in a controlled environment before using them as part of the Equativ's creative configuration.
+> Ensure compliance with privacy regulations (e.g., GDPR, CCPA) when handling user data, and confirm that the integration aligns with the [official Custom Script feature documentation](https://help.smartadserver.com/s/article/Configuring-creatives#:~:text=unchecked%20by%20default.-,Custom%20script%20(for%20creatives),-You%20can%20add).

 > [!WARNING]
-> Custom scripts can introduce security risks or performance degradation if not implemented properly.
-Exercise caution and consult the Equativ support team if unsure.
+> External scripts can introduce security risks or performance degradation if not implemented properly.
+> Equativ is only responsible for executing the Custom Script feature.
+Any actions performed during the script execution itself are not the responsibility of Equativ.

 ---